 - A. The Director or designee shall be the County employee authorized to represent the interests of the County in carrying out the terms and conditions of this Contract.
-The Contractor shall provide, in writing, the names of the persons who are authorized to represent the Contractor in this Contract. - B. Contractor will designate an individual to serve as the primary point of contact for this Contract.
-Contractor shall not change the primary contact without written notification and acceptance of the County.
-Contractor shall notify DBH when the primary contact will be unavailable/out of the office for one (1) or more workdays and will also designate a back-up point of contact in the event the primary contact is not available.
-Contractor or designee must respond to DBH inquiries within two (2) business days.

-C. Contractor shall provide DBH with contact information, specifically, name, phone number and email address of Contractor's staff member who is responsible for the following processes: Business regarding administrative issues, Technical regarding data issues, Clinical regarding program issues; and Facility.
+The Contractor shall provide, in writing, the names of the persons who are authorized to represent the Contractor in this Contract. - B. Contractor shall provide DBH with contact information, specifically, name, phone number and email address of Contractor's staff member who is responsible for the following processes: Business regarding administrative issues, Technical regarding data issues, Clinical regarding program issues; and Facility.